 Rangers and park biologists at both the Fakahatchee Strand Preserve State Park and Big Cypress National Preserve lead free, guided swamp walks on a regular basis during the winter season, when water levels are at their lowest.
 Year round, several nature guide services operating in the region will arrange tours for individuals or groups as part of an Everglades experience.
-And, each year during the Labor Day weekend, famed Everglades photographer Clyde Butcher leads members of the public on his annual muck-about in the cypress strand directly behind his Big Cypress Gallery.
+And during his annual Big Cypress Gallery Fall Festival, famed Everglades photographer Clyde Butcher and his team lead members of the public on his annual muck-about in the cypress strand directly behind his Big Cypress Gallery.

 The Big Cypress National Preserve and Everglades National Park's Gulf Coast entrance in Everglades City are prime launch spots for canoe and kayak paddlers in search of a true wilderness environment.